 £725

-Hallmarked in Chester in 1913 by Sampson Mordan & Co., this handsome, George V, Antique Sterling Silver Set of Four Menu Holders, are modelled as pheasants standing on oval bases, and are presented in the original box.
-Each menu holder measures 1.25"(3cm) tall, by 1.25"(3cm) wide.
+Hallmarked in Chester in 1909 by Sampson Mordan & Co., this handsome, Antique Sterling Silver Set of Menu Holders, are modelled as owls, and are presented in their original box.
+Each menu holder measures 1.25"(3cm) tall, by 1.25"(3cm) at the base diameter, and together they weigh 2.7 troy ounces.